stashapp/stash-box/README.md

 ## Commands

 * `make generate` - Generate Go GraphQL files.
-This command should be run if the Graphql schema has changed.
+This command should be run if the GraphQL schema has changed.
 * `make ui` - Builds the UI.
 * `make pre-ui` - Download frontend dependencies
 * `make build` - Builds the binary